 The core of the Company's business is its domestic recreational cannabis business.
-Avant currently sells via provincial-territorial liquor boards into British Columbia, Saskatchewan, Manitoba, Ontario, Atlantic Canada and the territories.
-These markets currently represent approximately 65% of the Canadian recreational cannabis market.
+Avant currently sells via provincial-territorial liquor boards in British Columbia, Saskatchewan, Manitoba, Ontario, Quebec, Atlantic Canada and the territories.
+These markets currently represent approximately 80% of the Canadian recreational cannabis market.
 The Company is actively pursuing listings for its products in additional provincial and territorial markets.